firozkhan18/technologies-notes/All-In-One.md

 - The diagram visually represents how both data structures handle hashing and storage of key-value pairs, with emphasis on the differences in their collision resolution and concurrent access mechanisms.
 - `Hashtable` uses a straightforward approach with linked lists for collisions, while `ConcurrentHashMap` optimizes for concurrency and performance with segmented locking and improved collision handling using trees or linked lists.

-Here’s a Mermaid diagram that illustrates the concepts of `HashMap` and `HashSet`, highlighting how they manage data using hashing.
+Concepts of `HashMap` and `HashSet`, highlighting how they manage data using hashing.

 ### Mermaid Diagram